What is a Pick 3 in horse racing betting?

 For example, you might decide that the favorite in the third race of the sequence is a standout and play three horses in the first race, five in the second and your “single” in the third.

-But if upon further reflection you decide the second race is the key, you might decide instead to single a horse in the first leg, hit the “all” button in the second and keep your single in the third.
+But if upon further reflection you decide the second race is the key, you might decide to single a horse in the first leg instead, hit the “all” button in the second and keep your single in the third.

 The cost of Pick 3 wagers is easy to calculate:

 Just multiply the number of entrants in the first leg by the numbers in the second and third legs.
-So if the base bet is $/£1, the second ticket mentioned above would be 1x12x1=$/£12.
-If you decided to add a second horse in the last leg, for example, it would be 1x12x2=$/£24.
+So if the base bet is $1, the second ticket mentioned above would be 1x12x1=$12.
+For example, if you decided to add a second horse in the last leg, it would be 1x12x2=$24.
+Start picking at TwinSpires or AmWager already now and bet on horses online.